apache/cordova-docs/www/docs/en/2.2.0/guide/plugin-development/bada/index.md

 Plugins are only supported on Bada 2.0 and above.
 Bada 1.2 does not support plugins.

 The Bada implementation is a full javascript implementation.
 Therefore, adding a custom plugin involves updating CordovaJS with your plugin code.
-Follow these steps to add a simple _<a href="../../getting-started/webos/index.html">Hello World</a>_ plugin:
+Follow these steps to add a simple _Hello World_ plugin:

 1. Clone the CordovaJS repository